nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 2a.
 The given index is invalid.

   * 2a1.
 ConText shows an error message.

     Use case resumes at step 2.

 **Use case: UC03 - List all contacts**

 **MSS**

-1. User requests to list contacts
+1. User requests to list contacts.
-2. ConText shows a list of contacts
+2. ConText shows a list of contacts.

 **Extensions**

 * 2a.
 The list is empty.

     Use case ends

+**Use case: UC04 - Edit a contact**

+**MSS**

+1. User requests to view the list of contacts (UC03).
+2. User requests to edit a contact.
+3. ConText edits the contact.

+    Use case ends.

+**Extensions**

+* 2a.
+The given index is invalid.

+  * 2a1.
+ConText shows an error message.

+    Use case resumes at step 2.

+* 2b.
+The given data is incorrect.

+  * 2b1.
+ConText shows an error message.

+    Use case resumes at step 2.

+**Use case: UC05 - Clear all contacts**

+**MSS**

+1. User requests to clear all contacts.
+2. ConText clears all contacts.

+    Use case ends.

+**Use case: UC06 - Find a contact**

+**MSS**

+1. User requests to find a contact.
+2. ConText displays a list of contacts matching the given data.

+    Use case ends.

+**Use case: UC07 - Filter tags**

+1. User requests to filter the list contacts.
+2. ConText displays a filtered list of contacts based on the given tag.

 *{More to be added}*